 This tip caught my attention because eating a little tomato paste is definitely something I can do.

 The Benefits of Lycopene in Tomato Paste

 I found numerous articles online that said in 2008, researchers at Manchester and Newcastle Universities in England saw measured results in 10 volunteers that ate 5 tablespoons of tomato paste plus 2 teaspoons of olive oil every day for 3 months.
 Their skin’s ability to block UV rays improved.

 The lycopene found in tomatoes provides this benefit, and it becomes more highly concentrated after being cooked.
 That’s why they suggest eating tomato paste versus raw tomatoes.
 Think about how many raw tomatoes you’d have to eat to get the right dosage otherwise.

 Lycopene is an antioxidant that is not produced by our bodies.
 It is a pigment that gives tomatoes and other fruits and vegetables their red color.
-You can read more about lycopene on the American Dietetic Association website.

 The Combination of Olive Oil and Tomato Paste

 Researchers suspect that olive oil and tomato paste are a potent combination.
 They are not sure if the added beneficial antioxidants, squalene, and oleic acid in olive oil are complementary or if the combination provides some further enhanced benefit.